-Home/Magazine /Travel News/ Oic Out To Standardise Halal Products
+Home/Magazine /Other/ Oic Out To Standardize Halal Products

 Nov 2009

 What is Halal and what is not?
 Many Muslims are clear as to what is prohibited and what is allowed.
-However, for many of the Islamic faith, the lines are blurred.
-This is why Islamic countries are getting together in an attempt to standardise and codify Halal products.
+However, for many of the Muslims, the lines are blurred.
+This is why Islamic countries are working to standardize and codify Halal products.

-With Halal products and services estimated to be worth more than US$2 trillion, the Organisation of the Islamic Conference (OIC) is working on a single standard that would apply to all its 57 member countries.
+With Halal products and services estimated to be worth more than US$2 trillion, the Organisation of the Islamic Conference (OIC) is working on a standard that applies to all its 57 member countries.

 Jamil Khir Baharom, the religious affairs minister for Malaysia, said in a Reuters interview that his country is ideally placed to lead the way.

-“Malaysia’s Halal certification is recognised worldwide so perhaps we can play an important role in creating a global standard,” he said.
+“Malaysia’s Halal certification is recognized worldwide, so perhaps we can play an important role in creating a global standard,” he said.
 “We need a halal certification that everyone can use easily.”

-While most Halal-haram issues are clear cut, such as the prohibition of pork and meat not slaughtered in the Islamic way, there are gray areas in products like non-alcoholic beer or even vinegar.
+While most Halal-haram issues are clear-cut, such as the prohibition of pork and meat not slaughtered in the Islamic way, there are gray areas in products like non-alcoholic beer or vinegar.

-At the same time, some countries are stricter in the implementation of Halal and haram laws than others.
-Indeed, a codified standard for Halal products and services would be of immense benefit to Muslims everywhere.
+At the same time, some countries are stricter in implementing Halal and haram laws than others.
+Indeed, a codified standard for Halal products and services would immensely benefit Muslims everywhere.

-It is just a case of bridging the vast differences in certain issues that occur across the Muslim world.
+It is just a case of bridging the vast differences in certain issues across the Muslim world.
 It is easier said than done.

 ×